0

 1. On-Telegram UX

-- Mini App: Full UI inside chats, full-screen modes
+• Mini App: Full UI inside chats with full-screen modes, landscape support, and home-screen shortcuts

 2. Install friction

-- Native mobile app: App Store review and install
+• Native mobile app: App Store review and installation required

 3. Payments

-- Mini App: Telegram Payments, Apple Pay and Google Pay via providers, Stars
+• Mini App: Telegram Payments, Apple Pay, Google Pay via providers, Stars for subscriptions and digital goods

 4. Subscriptions